With a rich custardy texture, sweet corn, and a slight hint of vanilla aroma, this Easy Corn Pudding recipe is a great make ahead side dish!

 How Do I Reheat Corn Pudding?

-To reheat Corn Pudding, if it’s frozen first that it to room temperature.
+If it’s frozen, first that it to room temperature.
 Put it in an oven safe dish and heat it (uncovered) at 350F until warm throughout.

 - Cauliflower Gratin Recipe with Buttery Ritz Topping